Skip to main content

 Related Articles

-Record Screen and Webcam on Mac—No Subscription Required
+Record Screen and Webcam on Mac — No Subscription

-ScreenBuddy records your screen and webcam simultaneously, then lets you edit with zoom effects, annotations, and gradient backgrounds—all in one native macOS app. $9.99 one-time.
+ScreenBuddy records your screen and webcam simultaneously, then lets you edit with zoom effects, annotations, and gradient backgrounds.
+One Mac app. $29.99 one-time.